dfkaye/where.js/README.md

 + `tape: [test | t]`

-This is due to James' (@substack) approach of passing the tape test reference into the callback and (brilliantly) re-using that as both a results cache and as an emitter for 'result' events.
+This is due to James' (@substack) approach of passing the tape `test` reference into the callback as `t` and ingeniously re-using that as both a results cache and as an emitter for 'result' events.

     var test = require('tape');

-    test('should pass tape context', function(t) {
+    test('should pass tape context', function(t) { // t is test, test is tape...

       var results = where(function(){/***
         | a | b | c |